-Genetically engineered (GE) seed varieties were commercially introduced in 1996.
+Genetically engineered (GE) seed varieties were commercially introduced in the United States in 1996.
 Adoption rates for these crops increased rapidly in the years that followed.
 Currently, over 90 percent of U.S. corn, upland cotton, soybeans, canola, and sugarbeets are produced using GE varieties.

 ERS conducts research on a number of agricultural biotechnology issues, including: